nexus949/scli/readme.md

 ### ❓ How does it work ?

 scli uses terminal arguments using `argc` and `argv[]` to get commands.
-It then parses them and uses a simple text file (`.txt`) for storing the shortcuts in a key - value pair structure and read from the that file itself.
+It then parses them and then stores them in a simple text file (`.txt`).

+scli stores keys and path in a key - value pair structure and read from the that file itself.
+Example : `dwn="C://users/username/donwloads"`.

 Strict parsing rules have been applied so that any tampering or misalignment with the structure will cause scli to throw error.